BenRuns/contact-manager/README.md

 	rake db:migrate
 	rails s

-To create fake data for the app use
+To populate fake data for the app use
-   Running the below will reset the local db in addition to adding fake data

-	rake db:populate
+    rake db:seed
-	File for populating data uses 'faker' gem located at app/lib/tasks/sample_data.rake

 -Fields